-The two cousins walked silently down Privet Drive together, enjoying the nice change to have some piece and quiet without having to stay at home with "Keep Out" signs hanging on their bedroom doors.
+The two cousins walked silently down Privet Drive together, enjoying the nice change to have some peace and quiet without having to stay at home to get it.
 They heard muffled sounds of a television broadcasting the seven o' clock evening news as they were passing an open window from number four.
 Just as their distance from the square house was dulling out the sounds of the news, several things happened very quickly in succession.

 Just as the kid had barely staggered upright again, two large purple hands reached through the open window behind him and, to Danielle's horror, closed tightly around the boy's throat.
 She quickly shook her cousin's arm to get his attention and pointed towards the kid that was being suffocated.
 Danny's eyes widened in seeing this.
 Out of reflex they had adapted from back home, they both took several hurried steps forward in an attempt to assist the teenager when the owner of the hands suddenly yelped and released him; almost as if he had been bitten or electrocuted into doing so.

 Panting, the raven-haired boy fell forward over the hydrangea bush, but straightened up and stared around an instant later.
 Danny and Danielle ended up doing the same.
 There was no sign of what had caused the loud cracking noise, but there were now several faces peering through various nearby windows.
 The kid hastily stuffed the stick in his jeans as if trying to look innocent: A trick that Danny in particular recognized far too easily as something he himself had done multiple times in the past before he became as famous as he and his cousin now were in Amity Park.